 If there is dependence across data points, things are more tricky.
 If our model incorporates this dependence, then we can just simulate whole data sets from it.
 An appropriate re-sampling method is trickier - just re-sampling individual data points destroys the dependence, so it won't do.
-We will revisit this question when we look at time series and spatial data in Chapters 21-22.
+We will revisit this question when we look at time series in Chapter 25.